aaltonewmedia/physcomp.newmedia.dog/content/2024/matti-niinimaki/final-project/index.md

 ## Featured Image

-- One featured image (.jpg) that should be named `featured.jpg`
+* One featured image (.jpg) that should be named `featured.jpg`
-- Resolution: **maximum 1920 pixels for the longer side**
+* Resolution: **maximum 1920 pixels for the longer side**
-- Filesize: **maximum 2MB**
+* Filesize: **maximum 2MB**
-- This will become the thumbnail for your project, you can also include it as a normal image in your page using the text editor.
+* This will become the thumbnail for your project, you can also include it as a normal image in your page using the text editor.

-## Background Image

-- One background image (.jpg) that should be named `background.jpg`
-- Resolution: **maximum 1920 pixels for the longer side**
-- Filesize: **maximum 2MB**
-- This will become the background for your project, you can also include it as a normal image in your page using the text editor.

 ## Video

 Format:

-- Resolution: 1920x1080 (**No vertical videos please**)
+* Resolution: 1920x1080 (**No vertical videos please**)
-- Send the video to Matti and he will upload it to our Vimeo channel
+* Send the video to Matti and he will upload it to our Vimeo channel

 You can include the video with the following command: